overqint/hack_stuttgart_2019_finrelay/README.md

 # finrelay-prep
 FinRelay

-First install the dependencies in finrelay-prep/packages/common/
+First install the dependencies: change to `finrelay-prep/packages/common/` directory
 <br/>
-with `npm install`
+execute: `npm install`

 Then you can install the finrelay-prep/packages/backend/
 <br/>